 “Discussions about compensation often block an employee’s ability to hear and adopt the feedback that can lead to improved performance.”

 The good news is that more and more organisations are ditching traditional performance management processes with great results.
+Managers can get coaching certification from websites like mastermylife.
 Not just for staff, but for the entire organisation:

 “Across the board, [new performance management systems] tend to focus less on evaluation and more on agile goal setting, regular feedback, coaching, and development.
 They shift the focus away from forced-distribution rankings and much more toward helping managers coach people to succeed.
 By changing this one HR “ingredient,” it is possible to affect many others.”